Why is my nanny an hourly employee? I want to pay her a salary and not worry about tracking hours each week.

 Employers often believe, incorrectly, that the act of paying a salary makes the employee exempt from overtime rules.
 However, just as applying the labels “employee” or “independent contractor” in a work agreement doesn’t determine a worker’s actual status in the eyes of the IRS or the law, the same is true for exempt and non-exempt workers in the eyes of the Department of Labor.
 The FLSA legislation was designed to cover, and protect, as many workers as possible and there is no doubt that nannies are covered under the act.

 The Department of Labor is vigorous about protecting workers’ rights under the FLSA.
 The DOL has, for example, created and published free smart phone apps to help workers independently track the days and hours they work, helping them create their own time and attendance records.
 Using GPS technology, the records created by these apps are strong evidence when filing a wage and hour claim.
 New York household workers have a toll free hotline they can consult when they feel they have a grievance over unpaid hours or overtime.
 These workers are assisted in filing wage and hour complaints.
 75% of these complaints settle for cash payments that in 2014 ranged from $5000 – $100,000 – payments the household employer must make to the employee for a total of $322 million in unpaid wages for Fiscal Year 2019.
 Wage and hour complaints are also a powerful payroll tax enforcement tool used by state governments to collect unpaid unemployment taxes.
-More than 30 states have formal information sharing agreements with the Internal Revenue Service to facilitate collection by the federal government of unpaid Social Security and Medicare taxes.
+More than 35 states have formal information sharing agreements with the Internal Revenue Service to facilitate collection by the federal government of unpaid Social Security and Medicare taxes.